kowalski100/TM4C123GXL-LaunchPad/PLL/README.md

 #PLL and Clock Settings in TM4C123GH6PM
 The most fundamental element of any Microprocessor or Microcontroller is Clock Source.
 Its like heart beat that keeps the Microcontroller/Microprocessor alive and running.
 If the clock source is removed, the Microcontroller/Microprocessor stops executing the application program.
 The TM4c123 LaunchPad controller provides 4 clock sources to be customized and used in different scenarios.
 Two of them are internal to TM4C123GH6PM and two external clock ports are provided to add external clock sources or crystal oscillators.
-The clock sources includes: <br>
+The clock sources includes: <br> <br> <br>
 •	Main Oscillator (MOSC)                              [External]  <br>
 •	Hibernate OSC                                       [External]  <br>
 •	Precision Internal Oscillator (PIOSC)               [Internal]  <br>